-However, there is potential for enhancement in processes related to addressing underperformance in impact (Principle 6) and managing exit strategies (Principle 7).
+However, there remains room for improvement in processes related to managing exit strategies (Principle 7).
 The detailed verifier statement is available online.

 Principle Alignment 1.
 Define strategic impact objective(s), consistent with the investment strategy ADVANCED 2.
 Manage strategic impact on a portfolio basis нібн 3.
-Establish the Manager's contribution to the achievement of impact нісн 4.
+Establish the Manager's contribution to the achievement of impact ADVANCED 4.
 Assess the expected impact of each investment, based on a systematic approach ADVANCED 5.
 Assess, address, monitor, and manage potential negative impacts of each investment ADVANCED 6.
-Monitor the progress of each investment in achieving impact against expectations and respond appropriately MODERATE 7.
+Monitor the progress of each investment in achieving impact against expectations and respond appropriately ADVANCED 7.
 Conduct exits considering the effect on sustained impact MODERATE 8.
 Review, document, and improve decisions and processes based on the achievement of impact and lessons learned нібн